Back to Blog

 The Complete Energy Independence Stack

-The most transformative configuration is what we call the complete energy independence stack: solar panels + battery storage + EV charging + smart energy management.
+The most transformative configuration is solar panels + battery storage + EV charging + smart energy management.
 Here is how the components work together:

 1. Morning (7–10am): Solar panels begin generating.
-House loads are powered directly by solar.
-Surplus begins charging the battery.
+House loads powered directly by solar.
+Surplus charges the battery.

 2. Midday (10am–3pm): Peak solar generation.
 Battery reaches full charge.
-Surplus exported to grid for net metering credits.
-EV charging begins if the car is home.
+Surplus exported to grid for NER credits.

 3. Afternoon (3–6pm): Solar generation tapers.
 House loads shift to battery power.
 Grid import minimised.

 4. Evening (6pm–12am): No solar generation.
 Battery powers the home.
-EV charges from stored solar energy overnight.
+EV charges from stored solar energy.

 5. Overnight (12–7am): Battery covers base loads.
-Any shortfall drawn from grid at off-peak rates.
+Any shortfall from grid at low off-peak rates.

 Explore our complete bundle savings analysis for detailed cost and ROI projections.